freskimo/power-macros/README.md

 - extracted data caching

 ## About the UI
 The plug-in adds new tab into the BurpSuite named "PowerMacros".
-It contains several tabs: "Main", "Logger" and "Settings".

-### Main
-In the main window you are able to configure all the magic.
-The left part of the view is the "Extraction message list" and the right part is the "Replace message list".

-#### Extraction message list
+Within the "PowerMacros" tab are two tabs: "Extract" and "Replace".

+#### Extract Tab
 Here you can set up what requests will be triggered and what data will be extracted from their responses.
 After selecting the message, you can set the extraction by the selection of the response.

-#### Replace message list
+#### Replace Tab
 Here you can set up what data from extraction will be added/replaced in the following requests.
 The replace string can be set by the selection of the request.

-### Logger
-Logs all messaged what were modified or triggered by PowerMacros.

 ### Settings
 He you can specifies what tool will use the PowerMacros plug-in.